tailcallhq/tailcallhq.github.io/docs/operators/trace.md

 #### expr::eval

 More granulated spans inside the `field::resolver` span that describes execution in terms of expression.
-Single field could be resolved with several nested expressions and this span describes that hierarchy execution pattern.
+Single field could be resolved with nested expressions and this span describes that hierarchy execution pattern.

 ### Metrics